kirui93/ScenTrees.jl/docs/src/tutorial/tutorial2.md

 2
 ```

 The above example shows that we have 1 node in stage 0, 2 nodes in stage 1 and 4 nodes in stage 2.
+Totally, these scenario tree has 3 stages if you count from 1.
+The height of this scenario therefore is 3.

 ### Root of the tree